minio/docs/source/operations/external-iam/configure-ad-ldap-external-identity-management.rst

 .. cond:: k8s

    - Configuring a MinIO Tenant to use an external AD/LDAP provider
-   - Accessing the Tenant Console using AD/LDAP Credentials.
    - Using the MinIO ``AssumeRoleWithLDAPIdentity`` Security Token Service (STS) API to generate temporary credentials for use by applications.

 .. cond:: linux or macos or container or windows

    - Configuring a MinIO cluster for an external AD/LDAP provider.
-   - Accessing the MinIO Console using AD/LDAP credentials.
    - Using the MinIO ``AssumeRoleWithLDAPIdentity`` Security Token Service (STS) API to generate temporary credentials for use by applications.

 This procedure is generic for AD/LDAP services.